kkoscielniak/digital-garden/tools/cli/yabai.md

 ---

 ::: warning
 This post was written for [Ahoy Community](https://ahoy.so) and has been translated using the GPT API.
-Also, I've changed my configuration a lot when I was configuring my latest [MacBook Pro](Tools/hardware/index.md#workstation).
+Also, I've changed my configuration a lot when I was configuring my latest [[tools/hardware/hardware#Workstation|MacBook]].
 :::

 Ahoy! 👋